nycu-caslab/AAML2025/_build/html/_sources/labs/lab_1.md

     - Now press the “CPU_RESET” button on the board and follow the steps below:
     ```{hint}
-    If you are doing this on a remote server and can't physically access the "CPU_RESET" button, after `make load`, you may press "enter" and key in `reboot` instead of pressing the "CPU_RESET".
+    If you are doing this on a remote server and can't physically access the "CPU_RESET" button, after `make prog` and `make load`, you may press "enter" and key in `reboot` instead of pressing the "CPU_RESET".

     <img src="images/lab1/litex.png" width="150px">